 Everything you need to know about formatting is in the Thesis Guide PDF.

-The ETD is submitted to the Graduate School along with a copy of the title page (see 2 below) once the final thesis or dissertation is approved by your major professor and uploaded to ScholarsArchive.
-You can attach the title page to the ETD during the signing process in DocuSign.
+The ETD is submitted to the Graduate School after the final thesis or dissertation is approved by your major professor and uploaded to ScholarsArchive.

 Submit one PDF copy of your thesis/dissertation, without signatures, electronically to ScholarsArchive.
 Please refer to the ScholarsArchive user guide for uploading instructions, the link to upload your thesis, and accessibility modifications.
 After uploading to ScholarsArchive your document undergoes a review process.
 Learn more about the document review process and actions you might have to perform.